Full Exclusive interview with Bridget Lancaster - KLCS

 I’ve been working mostly from home, definitely since the pandemic, and I go in to work on pre-production and meetings.
 A lot of my job has gone into travel again.
 Julia and I, before the pandemic, we were travelling so much, we were doing all these ATK tour dates for various public broadcasting stations.
 It was so much fun and we’re starting to see that creeping back in.
 Which is really nice.

+Right now, I’m looking forward to traveling and traveling to Mississippi this summer for the Natchez Food Festival.
+And one of our partners is American Queen Voyages, so I’m going to be doing an event with them end of October.
+I’m doing some touring for Tampa, that’s pretty much where a lot of my job is starting to move towards again, working with sponsors and seeing what I can do there.
+I’m also looking to pitch some new shows.

-Has 2020 changed you, have you learned anything from it?
+Has 2020 changed you; have you learned anything from it?

 That’s is a big question.
 I think I’m better about not taking the little things for granted and that could be little things as groceries, something as mundane as that.
 It can also mean seeing family.
 My little family, my two boys and husband and I, we’re kind of in an island compared to all of my family who lives far South and his family lives in Europe.
 We found ourselves in a highly populated desert island because you just see people everywhere, you could see people walking around but you are on your own.
 I call it “The Re-write.”
 It kind of rebooted and rewrote our code a little bit and gave us a little bit of a look into prioritizing what’s important or looking forward to things.
 For me, it was a blessing to spend time together; I tried to find the positives of it because I know there was a lot of horrific issues, my husband’s sister passed away during that time and he couldn’t get over to her.
 It was just horrific.
 So, grabbing any positive that we can; being able to see our kids before they were fully grownup.
 And he has a restaurant, he was greatly impacted by that.
 It made me appreciate the things that I didn’t really care for sometimes, which was commuting, and a lot of travel.
 Somebody once said to me, “Covid was the great accelerator,” that anything that was going to happen in the next five years happened quickly.
 So restaurants that were on the brink went out fast, relationships that were on the brink went out fast because people were forced to live with each other.
 There was a lot of rewiring.
 I try to look for the positive aspects of that.